 We know it this might be a little intermediate – but it is easy to install WordPress

 When you initially log in, Bluehost will walk you through the process of installing WordPress on your new site.

 Is the setup wizard not visible?
 Don’t worry, installing WordPress with Bluehost is still a breeze.
 Simply navigate to My Sites and click the New Site button to activate the wizard:

 Finally, fill in the following information for your site’s name and the username/password you’ll use to manage your WordPress blog:

 Once you finish the installation you can access your new blog dashboard by going to yourdomain.com/wp-admin.

-Now we show you how to create a blog, how to change, and how your blog looks and functions.
+Now we show you how to create a blog on WordPress, and how your blog looks and functions.
 Let’s go and see how easy it is to start your blog on the new website.

 to write a new blog post: